Chuezhang2278/AndyBot/README.md

 ## What it got?

-- Gacha simulator for Arknights
-- Basic twitter commands
+- Seveal funky commands using apis listed
+  - RiotAPI
+  - Tweepy
+  - YT_DL(nothing for this atm)
+- Simple gacha system for the mobile phone game "Arknights"
-- Basic discord manipulation
+- Basic discord manipulation commands

 ## Some important stuff for development